Get in touch

 RE

-Spanish Bulls have been learning all about Christianity this term – focusing specifically on the Christian creation story.
+As theologians, Spanish Bulls have been learning all about Christianity this term, focusing specifically on the Christian creation story.
 Children discovered, and discussed the events of each day of the creation story, and why this story is important to Christians.
 Children have been learning how to re-tell the story, and have created their own creation story wheels to support their re-telling of this story.
-Finally, we have explored different ways in which people treat the environment – children had to sort scenarios into two groups: positive and negative ways to treat the world.
+Finally, we have explored different ways in which people treat the environment, children had to sort scenarios into two groups: positive and negative ways to treat the world.
 Children have been able to explain how they think God would like Christians to treat the world.

 PE